 “We are very good at utilizing each other’s strengths.” – Kai-Saun Anderson

 [08:20] – Amber and Kai have family strategic planning sessions every year.
-In the beginning, Kai didn’t see the value in it, but Amber insisted because she had seen the value of it in her job.
+In the beginning, Kai didn’t see the value in them, but Amber insisted that they keep on doing them and they turned out very useful over time.

 [09:00] – “In the beginning of our relationship, it caused a lot of conflicts because I would just force him to sit in a room and he would just want me to get to the point.
 The more we did it [family strategic planning], the more we were able to realize where our personalities fit into and what were our strengths.
 Then, we were able to allow each other live in our roles.” – Amber Anderson